Skip to main content

 alt text

-• Formfield: Use this sample to create simple input fields where users can enter data, such as text boxes, dropdowns, or checkboxes.
+Use the formfield sample to create input fields that allow users to enter data, such as text areas, labels, and other form elements.

 Note: